Michaelizm/dotfiles/README.md

 #### Edit and apply your Vimrc ####

-  More can be found about those 2 key bindings in `~/.vimrc.init`
   * `,ev` - Open all your vim configuration files(`~/.vimrc.init`, `~/.vimrc` and `~/.vimrc.bounds`) and the same time
   * `,sv` - Reload and source all your vim configuration files

 #### Buffer Navigation ####

   Every file you've opened will keep as buffers in the wings, you can tell which buffer to go from status line at the bottom
   * `,z` - go to previous buffer (just same as :bp)
   * `,x` - go to next buffer (:bn)
   * `:b3` - go to the third buffer